Eco School Page

 It is expected that pupils should understand that while different people may hold different views about what is 'right' and 'wrong', all people living in England are subject to its law.
 Our ethos and teaching supports that of the English Civil and Criminal Law, and we do not teach anything that undermines it.
 We take care when teaching the difference between state and religious laws, however, pupils are made aware of the differences between the law of the land and religious laws.

-We think that citizenship at Christ Church is about giving children the skills to become responsible individuals and independent thinkers.
+Citizenship at Christ Church, is about giving children the skills to become responsible individuals and independent thinkers.
 They should be able to make informed judgements that will enhance their quality of life and that of others, while, at all time, showing respect for themselves and other people, irrespective of gender, culture, religion and ethnicity.

 British Values